 - Like her mother, she took up competitive eventing, and was even better at it.
 She reigned as Eventing World Champion from 2006 to 2010, but was unable to defend her title after some horrifically bad luck with her horse.
 She made up for it and then some, though, by winning an Olympic silver in eventing at the 2012 Olympics — which were not only held in London, but which saw her mother handing out the medals, which Britain found warmly amusing.
 She also won "Sports Personality of the Year" in 2006.

 - In June 2011, she married Mike Tindall, who at the time was captain of the England national Rugby Union team.
 They're somewhat unusual among the royals for being affectionate in public and being willing to do casual public appearances, such as jointly appearing on Top Gear (UK)'s "Star in a Reasonably Fast Car" challenge.
-They have two children, Mia Grace Tindall and Lena Elizabeth Tindall, the latter of whom is the lowest-ranked person in the line of succession who is a direct descendant of Elizabeth II.
+They have three children: Mia Grace, Lena Elizabeth, and Lucas Philip.
+Lucas is the lowest-ranked person in the line of succession who is a direct descendant of Elizabeth II.

 - She turns up in, of all things, the comic book V for Vendetta, as Queen Zara, with all those above her in line having been killed in a nuclear war.
 The comic was written when she was a toddler and set in the then-future of 1997, when she would have been 16 years old.